Mister Terrific (character): Michael Holt

-In 1997, the mantle of Mister Terrific was passed on to Michael Holt, an equally talented man who holds five black belts, has won the Olympic Decathlon and holds many degrees and doctorates in a wide spectrum of fields.
+In 1997, the mantle of Mister Terrific was passed on to Michael Holt, an equally talented man who held five black belts, had won the Olympic Decathlon and held many degrees and doctorates in a wide spectrum of fields.
 While contemplating suicide after the accidental death of his wife and unborn child, he was met by the Spectre, who told him about Terry Sloane.
 Inspired by Sloane's life story, he took the name "Mister Terrific" and later joined the current Justice Society of America, eventually serving as its chairman.
 He is the inventor of the T-Sphere, an artificially intelligent miniature device that he controls with his mask and earpieces.
-The T-Sphere can fly, create holographic images, project beams of light, release electrical charges, hack into computers and GPS satellites, and constantly cloaks Holt against detection and the recording of his image by any and all technological, non-organic means making him virtually invisible to everything but human line of sight.
-In the past, he has used them for reconnaissance, infiltration, espionage and information retrieval and storage, often multi-tasking his T-Spheres to all go off on different tasks at once.
-He can also use his T-Spheres offensively as projectiles and has stated as a threat to an opponent that he can instantly accelerate them to 14 miles per second (50,400 miles per hour) so when it hits them, it would cause a tremendous release of energy, turning around 70% of their corporeal being into super-heated plasma and liquifying the rest.
-Whether this has ever been tested or was just a bluff is unknown, but considering that his opponent wasn't real, much less alive, Mr. Terrific would have had no moral difficulties in using this option if it came down to it.
-While in costume, Mr. Terrific has no fewer than three T-Spheres orbiting his body at all times and has had as many as ten.
-He is also considered the third-smartest man alive.

 Holt served as the White King in the restructured Checkmate but eventually returned to full-time duties with the JSA.
-However, Holt was apparently killed in Justice Society of America #30/31 (Aug/Sept 2009), but returned to the land of the living shortly afterwards.
+Holt was apparently killed in Justice Society of America #30/31 (Aug/Sept 2009), but returned to life shortly afterwards.

+Michael Holt appears in Smallville Season 11: Chaos #3.

 In 2011, Holt became the title character in his own Mister Terrific comic book, as part of The New 52, but this was a short run, ending in 2012 after eight issues.
 He has since appeared in the DC book Earth 2 following his series's cancellation, along with the new incarnation of Terry Sloane.